ryanbekhen/feserve/README.md

 docker run --rm -p 8000:8000 image-name
 ```

-Then open a browser at http://localhost:8000.
+Then open a browser at <http://localhost:8000>.

 ## Security

 If you discover a security vulnerability within Feserve, please send an e-mail to ryanbekhen.official@gmail.com.

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the Apache license.
-Feserve and any contributions are copyright © by Achmad Irianto Eka Putra 2023
+This program is free software.
+You can redistribute it and/or modify it under the terms of the Apache license.
+Feserve and any contributions are copyright © by Achmad Irianto Eka Putra 2023.